 There is no mystery to how the synergy between B. caapi and the DMT-containing admixtures was discovered.
 Contrary to popular belief, D. cabrerana and P. viridis are psychoactive alone-they have psychoactive effects apart from their DMT effects-and both are documented to have been used alone.
 The practice of mixing other plants with B. caapi is well established.
 Over a hundred "admixtures" have been documented, but the number of plants that have been mixed with Ayahuasca at some point is beyond counting.
-Most of these "admixtures" are not added to enhance the psychoactive effect of Ayahuasca; rather, they are mixed with Ayahuasca in order to understand and communicate with those plants.
-Ayahuasca has a traditional supportive role for other plant medicines.
+Most of these "admixtures" are not added to enhance the psychoactive effect of Ayahuasca; rather, they are mixed with Ayahuasca has a traditional supportive role for other plant medicines.